sergiofgonzalez/js-application-design/chapter06-async-flow-control/README.md

 ## e01-http-backend
 Simple HTTP backend for the examples in this chapter.
 See the README.md of the project for details on the endpoints.

+## e02-retry-with-async
+Illustrates how to implement a retry strategy with the async library.
+In the example, we have a state machine that transitions from `Queued` to `InProgress` to `Finished` but the time it takes to transition from one state to the other is random.
+The goal of the example is to keep requesting the state until state is `Finished` or a certain number of retries have been reached.